Olivia5k/trans-hub/content/en/docs/Feminizing HRT/different-methods.md

   This is an overview of the differents HRT methods for transfeminie people
 ---

-{{% pageinfo %}}
-This is a placeholder page.
-Replace it with your own content.
-{{% /pageinfo %}}

-There are different "methods" in feminizing HRT
+There are different "methods" in feminizing HRT, or medication regimes, whith each their pros and cons.
+Here are the main ones.

 ## Monotherapy